NATIONAL BIKE TO SCHOOL DAY

 Join the movement!
 Bike to school or around your neighborhood.
 Practice safe cycling while getting out and about in your neighborhood.
 Enjoy physical activity and friendship, too!
 The best way to celebrate this day is to bike to school!
-Use #NationalBikeToSchoolDay to post on social media.
+You can also organize an activity at your school about bike safety or create a bicycling group.
+Share your activities by using #NationalBikeToSchoolDay to post on social media.

 NATIONAL BIKE TO SCHOOL DAY HISTORY

 In coordination with the League of American Bicyclists’ National Bike Month, the first National Bike to School Day was celebrated on May 9, 2012.
-There were close to 1,000 local events in 49 states and the District of Columbia that joined together and encouraged children to safely bicycle or walk to school.
+Nearly 1,000 local events in 49 states and the District of Columbia encouraged children to safely bicycle or walk to school.

 In 2013, more than 1,700 schools in all 50 states and the District of Columbia, participated in events, which took place throughout the month.